 The power of debt forgiveness

 Politicians have been tossing around the idea of student debt forgiveness for years.
-Though an official policy has yet to be passed, new data shows it would be monumental for Millennial homebuying prospects if enacted.Show Me Today's Rates (Sep 22nd, 2019)
+Though an official policy has yet to be passed, new data shows it would be monumental for Millennial homebuying prospects if enacted.Verify your new rate (Dec 11th, 2019)

 According to a new analysis from Redfin, forgiving $50,000 in student loan debt (Sen. Elizabeth Warren’s current plan) would make Millennial homebuying significantly easier.
 Without student debt to contend with, Millennials could buy a home three years faster, on average.